 Hair breakage can easily happen when we miss spots.
 This can typically happen with our crown.
 And for me, it is also the dryest, kinkiest section on my head.
 It is very is easy to miss the crown because we can’t see it, especially when it is sectioned off with the rest of our hair.
 Our crowns are also exposed to all sorts of things.
 Sun exposure, for example, can dry out your crown.
 The UV rays make the hair more brittle and prone to breakage.
 You may also notice that your crown seems to be the most stubborn, and yes, the sun can be a contributing factor–especially if you live in very sunny or dry areas.
 And when I was a teacher, I was always out in the sun with my younger kiddos.

 Solution: I am still experimenting with oils.
-However, some oils with natural sun protection include unrefined avocado oil, carrot seed oil, or coconut oil.
+However, some oils with natural sun protection include unrefined avocado oil (my favorite!), unrefined coconut oil (also a favorite), and carrot seed oil.
 Sometimes, we don’t think to really split the crown into smaller pieces and apply conditioner or moisturize as needed.
 That is why it is so important to separate the section so that you can easily concentrate your efforts on that area.
 After I’ve moisturized or applied conditioner to my crown, I like to go back over it again to ensure that it is fully saturated or covered.
 My crown often has more product than other sections.
 Better safe than sorry!

 Recently, I invested in a hair steamer to open up my hair follicles on wash days.
 The concentrated heat from the steam has been able to penetrate my crown to allow moisture in.
 I would highly recommend looking into hair science terms, like hair porosity if you need help learning how to get moisture in for your hair.
 I have low porosity, so buying a steamer has been helpful in infusing moisture into my strands and retaining my length.